jessikuh/jessikuh/README.md

 # Greetings! 🧠

-## I'm Jessica, a Fullstack Software Engineer at BoviSync 🐄
+## I'm Jessica, a Fullstack Software Engineer at AVOXI 🌎 📞

 - 🌟 I am currently working on a personal project called Solus Orbis.
 - 📚 I am learning more about AWS and Kubernetes.